vayunsoni/photon_weave/README.md

 # Photon Weave
 ![Coverage](assets/coverage.svg)

 Photon Weave is a quantum optics simulator designed for modeling and analysis of quantum systems.
-Focusing on individual temporal modes, it offers comprehensive support for simulating quantums tates within Fock spaces along with their polarization degrees of freedom.
+Focusing on individual temporal modes, it offers comprehensive support for simulating quantums states within Fock spaces along with their polarization degrees of freedom.

 ## Installation